 The VR mics immediately reveal their extended HF range, especially when placed alongside other ribbon mics.
 In fact they would stand out less in among a set of condensers.
 In the majority of cases this difference is positive, though subjectivity is difficult to remove from this consideration.

 The VRs exhibit the smooth clarity in the lows and mids that is the hallmark of good quality ribbons.
 In direct comparison, this range response is closer to the Coles 4038 than the more 'mid-forward' Royer R121, both of which we used in side-by-side tests.

 As the other mics started to roll-off around the 4-8kHz octave the VRs kept comparatively flat for another octave with the characteristic phase-related wrinkles occurring in the upper region of this area.

 The effect is that, when used as an overhead or room mic, cymbals translate with a little twinkle that has more in common with a good condenser, though without the accompanying upper mid lift.

-On an acoustic guitar this helps define the picking and strumming transients while still delivering that tricky low mid clarity at which ribbons can excel.
+When used as an acoustic guitar mic this helps define the picking and strumming transients while still delivering that tricky low mid clarity at which ribbons can excel.
 The vocal enrichment that comes with the proximity effect (using a pop shield of course) is in full effect with the VRs and is in the same ballpark as the Coles 4038, though without quite the same BBC-voiceover 'chocolate'.